devedmonton/codevid19.com/policies/rules.md

 ### Media Consent

 From time-to-time projects and other information about the Hackathon will be shared publicly via social and other media.
-We respect participants right to privacy and will not share personal information without prior consent.
+We respect participants' right to [privacy](privacy-policy.html) and will not share personal information without prior consent.

 CODEVID-19 organizers, partners, and sponsors reserve the right to use all participating teams’ and/or individuals’ names and likenesses in any publicity statements or events, including internet and website posts or articles, regarding the CODEVID-10 or the party’s involvement therewith.